By Mike Loughrin, CEO for Transformance Advisors

-Your core business strategy plays a extremely important role.
-As a quick review, there are three basic strategies a business can choose to compete with.
+Your core strategy plays a extremely important role.
+As a quick review, there are three basic strategies an organization can choose to compete with.
 They are cost leadership, differentiation, and market focus.
 You must identify your core strategy at the very beginning.
 Later, you will assess how important it is for a supplier to be aligned with this core strategy.

 Suppliers, of course, have the same three options (or the ever popular “stuck in the middle” disaster when leaders won’t lead).
 What if your supplier has a different strategy?
 For example, you choose differentiation by focusing on leading edge products and a supplier is focused on cost leadership.
 The supplier may be investing in cost reductions, but not investing in the new technology required for keeping your products at the cutting edge of innovation.

-In terms of strategic sourcing, do you want suppliers that are local, regional, or scattered across the globe?
+In terms of strategic sourcing, do you want suppliers who are local, regional, or scattered across the globe?

 Companies like Toyota are global, but they choose to operate regional plants, with regional suppliers, in the countries where they sell their cars.
 One of Toyota’s goals is to have suppliers positioned within a 2 to 3 hour drive from their assembly plants.

-The key point is that, before you start searching for suppliers for each critical good and service, you identify the preferred location for targeting your search.
+The key point is, before you start searching for suppliers for each critical good and service, you identify the preferred location for targeting your search.

 Another factor is dealing with relativity in terms of the size of the suppliers you seek to partner with.
 If your suppliers are smaller, you may have more control.
 But, they may not be able to keep up with your demand and growth rate.
 If your suppliers are larger than you, they may well have more than adequate resources to support you.
 But, you may get lost in the shuffle as they choose to serve their larger customers first.

-One last assessment involves selecting suppliers that may also be your competition.
-Or, even more common, suppliers that also sell to your competitors.
+One last assessment involves selecting suppliers who may be your competition.
+Or, even more common, suppliers who sell to your competitors.

 The question for each critical good and service is acknowledging the consideration of buying from a competitor.
 For items, such as common raw materials, this may not be an issue.
 Other items, such as marketing programs, may involve very sensitive information which must not fall into the hands of your competition.

-Your sourcing strategy should also be in alignment with those 3 to 5 strategic initiatives that are the top priorities for your organization.
+Your sourcing strategy should also be in alignment with those 3 to 5 strategic initiatives identified as the top priorities for your organization.